Ironwood Charter Township, Michigan

 Ironwood Charter Township is a charter township of Gogebic County in the U.S. state of Michigan.
-The population was 2,333 at the 2010 census.
+The population was 1,805 in 2020.
 The city of Ironwood borders on the south, but the two are administered autonomously.

 Ironwood Township is the home of Gogebic Community College, as well as the Gogebic–Iron County Airport.
 Most of the land in the township is within the Ottawa National Forest.
 The Montreal River forms the township's western boundary with Wisconsin.

+It is one of two charter townships in Michigan (along with Almer Township) to have less than the 2,000 population requirement set by the Charter Township Act of 1947.
 Ironwood Charter Township is the westernmost municipality in the state of Michigan.
-It is also the largest charter township by land area and the least-densely populated charter township in the state.
+It is also the largest charter township by land area, as well as the least populated and the least-densely populated.

 Geography

 According to the United States Census Bureau, the township has a total area of 188.93 sqmi, of which 175.40 sqmi is land and 13.53 sqmi (7.10%) is water.